Step-by-Step Guide to Growing and Caring for Salvia greggii (Autumn Sage) at Home

 Common Pests and Diseases

-Pests and diseases aren’t too commonly encountered with autumn sage, but you might run into the following:
+Garden pests and diseases aren’t too commonly encountered with autumn sage, but you might run into the following:

 - Leafhoppers – Leafhoppers can be controlled by applying diatomaceous earth to plants, putting up floating barriers, or using insecticides.
 Insecticide, however, should not be used when plants are blooming because it will kill your pollinators, too.